Lower Limb Cast Care Information – For Patients and Carers of a Patient

 Introduction

-This leaflet has been produced to give general information for patients and carers of a patient with a lower limb cast.
+This leaflet has been produced to give you general information about your treatment.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.
+It is not intended to replace the discussion between you and your doctor but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.

-2. A synthetic cast takes 1 hour to dry.
+2. A synthetic cast takes one hour to dry.

 3. Casts must be kept dry at all times.